bookofproofs/bookofproofs.github.io/_sources/history/20th-century/wald.md

 **Abraham Wald** was a mathematician born in what is now Romania who worked on decision theory, geometry and econometrics.

 ### Mathematical Profile (Excerpt):
-* At this time both primary and secondary schools in Hungary required pupils to attend on Saturdays and the Wald family could not allow their son to attend school on the Jewish Sabbath.
-* As a result Abraham did not attend either primary of secondary school and was educated at home by members of his family.
 * Wald was allowed to attend the University of Cluj but it appears that this was not made easy for him because he was Jewish.
 * The only way that Wald could support himself so as to be able to continue with his research was to take employment.
 * During this period Wald published 10 papers on economics and econometrics, and he also published an important monograph in 1936 on seasonal movements in time series.